DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/writing-test-code.md

 ## Converting Recorded Tests to JavaScript Code

 You can convert recorded tests to JavaScript code.
-This may be useful, for example, if you need to perform some specific actions which are easier to do with code.
+This may be useful, for example, if you want to get more control and flexibility in your test.

 To convert a test fixture with recorded tests to code: